Removing A Gas Fireplace – How To Do That

 Ventless Gas Fireplaces

-This type of fireplaces vent from within, and removing them is easier compared to other models.
+This type of fireplace vents from within, and removing them is easier compared to other models.
 But, they are rare than direct vent models.

 Direct Vent Fireplaces

-Unlike the natural gas fireplaces with an open front, the direct vent fireplaces have a glass front.
+Unlike natural gas fireplaces with an open front, direct-vent fireplaces have a glass front.
 These fireplaces vent waste and clean air externally, and one needs to detach the vents before removing the fireplace.
 If there is an electricity supply to the fireplace, you will need to remove it also.

 What Are The Main Steps In Removing A Gas Fireplace?